-Not formally under this contract, but an unavoidable side task developed during the writing of an JAMP-CEMP Guidelines for the Fulmar monitoring program.
-In this, CIV and OSPAR demanded the addition of an AreaCode system plus associated latitutude-longitude data to the data table.
-This had to be developed in consultation with North Sea partners, and required restructuring of forms, data entry programs and databases.
-Much of this is still ongoing.
+Not formally under this contract, but an unavoidable side task developed during the writing of a JAMP-CEMP Guidelines for the Fulmar monitoring program, was the addition of an AreaCode system plus associated latitude-longitude data to the data table.
+This had to be developed in consultation with North Sea partners and required restructuring of forms, data entry programs and databases.

-2. Marine litter and policy measures
+2 Marine litter and policy measures